Computers are amazing.

 So why is software so terrible?

 And why do we all use huge frameworks that no one understands?
-Why do our projects take several minutes to compile?
+Why do our projects take minutes to compile?
 Why do we have to restart our language servers every twenty minutes?
 And why does everyone think this is fine?

 We made it terrible.